 Three-Step Redirect API

 The Three Step Redirect is the preferred API for customized web-based payment processing.
-Using this integration method significantly reduces a merchant’s PCI footprint without sacrificing end-user look and feel.
-This method is required when using Verified by Visa/Mastercard SecureCode (Payer Authentication).
+Integrate a Payment Gateway by using this integration method and significantly reduce a merchant’s PCI footprint without sacrificing end-user look and feel.
+This method is required when using Verified by Visa/Mastercard SecureCode (Payer Authentication) and 3D Secure.

 Direct Post API